ClayDowling/mondayknights/_characters/adrienne-desmarais.md

 - **Daughter:** Etienne O'Connor (age 8)
 - **Oldest brother:** Emile Desmarais
 - **Other family:** Coupla parents, two older sisters, another older brother
-- **Overseas:** Grandparents and some aunts/uncles/cousins in France
+- **Overseas:** Distant relatives in France
 - **In-laws:** Won't even look at her

 ## Background
-Grew up in Boston, upper-class, second gen. Youngest of five, family is big in the rum industry.
+Grew up in Boston, upper-class, French-speaking family.
+Youngest of five, family is big in the rum industry.

 Her eldest brother got into machinery manufacturing, and Adrienne spent a lot of time at the factory, tinkering with gadgets on her own time.
 The more her family frowned on her hobby, unbecoming of a young woman, the more tightly she clung to it.